funmibam/funmibam/README.md

 | Case Management with TheHive                  | SOC Automation Lab|
 | Scripting and Automation for Threat Mitigation | SOC Automation Lab|

-## Tools
+cccc              Jjjny## Tools
-[Provide tools and break them down into categories.
+[Provide tools and breauk them down into categories.
 Use ChatGPT to help create the link - Remove this afterwards]]

 ### Network
 <div>